-Fall Semester Break for UNO is Oct.
-19-20.
-There will be no classes during the break, but campus operations will continue as normal.
-Classes will resume on Oct.
-21.
+Mavericks, Fall Semester Break for UNO is Oct.
+18-19.
+While there will be no classes during the break, campus operations will continue as normal with some slightly adjusted hours for certain buildings on campis.

 Download the 1-Check UNO App